A spokesperson for Lloyd Webber confirmed news of the collaboration. Lloyd Webber had been working solo on the book prior to this.

 British writer Elton is also working with Lloyd Webber to revise the Irish soccer-and-politics-themed musical, The Beautiful Game, which is to be renamed The Boys in the Photograph for a North American production in Canada in 2009.
 Elton has book and lyric credit on that show.

 Elton — a comedian who also penned scripts for TV's "Blackadder" series and wrote the London comedy Popcorn — wrote and conceived the Queen-scored We Will Rock You, an international hit.

+In the Phantom sequel, the title character travels to Coney Island around 1900 and is reunited with soprano Christine.
+The show is not based on source material.
 One of the reported titles of the new project was Phantom in Manhattan.
 Frederick Forsyth, who wrote a novel called "The Phantom of Manhattan," was reportedly working with Lloyd Webber on the sequel in its early stages, but that is no longer the case.

 The Daily Mail previously described the sequel plot this way: "The Phantom has slipped away to New York and has set up a fairground world on Coney Island, along with Madame Giry and her daughter, Meg.
 He organizes a concert in Manhattan for Christine, the object of his desire.
 Christine travels to the U.S. with her husband Raoul and their teenage son, who happens to be a musical genius...just like the Phantom."

 The winner of seven 1988 Tony Awards, including Best Musical, The Phantom of the Opera (which originated in London) became the longest-running show in Broadway history on Jan.
 9, 2006.
 It surpassed Lloyd Webber's Cats, which was a record-holder for its run of 7,485 performances.
 Phantom celebrated 20 years on Broadway in January 2008.